valory-xyz/open-autonomy/docs/guides/create_service_existing_agent.md

 4. **Publish the service on the [IPFS](https://ipfs.io/).** This will make the service available for other developers to fetch it.

-    !!! warning "Important"
-        Before publishing any service or agent, make sure that all the files and folders no longer needed are deleted.
-In this example,
-            ```bash
-            rm keys.json
-            rm -rf abci_build
-            ```

     Now publish the service by executing the following command within the service parent folder: